 The infant insert, called the “comfort pillow” in the manual, is nicely designed to fit under the tuck in the back pad when it’s in the lowest position.
 There are no weight or height limits on its use, but I would remove it as soon as the child no longer needs it for a boost to the bottom harness slots.
 A very common sight we see at checkup events is kids crammed into carseats that are seemingly too small because they still have infant inserts in them.
 Once the inserts are removed, the children are much more comfortable and have more room to grow in their carseats.

 Older children will find the MA very comfy too.
 My models, ages 4 and 5, loved the seat and said it was very padded.
-Despite not having the extra height that the Boulevard CT and Advocate CT have, my 5 year old model sat comfortably rear-facing in the MA for about 15 minutes while waiting for me.
+My 5 year old model sat comfortably rear-facing in the MA for about 15 minutes while waiting for me.

 Quinn is 4 and weighs 44 lbs.